Moods And Emotions In Tagalog: 100 Easy Words

 AnticipationPag-asaPagkamapangalaga

-Please do note that not all of the common Tagalog words have a traditional-word counterpart.
-We decided to add this to this list since you might come across some of them when speaking with some old locals, reading some Tagalog literature, or watching movies.
+Please note that not all of the common Tagalog words have a traditional-word counterpart.
+We decided to add this to this list since you might come across some of them when speaking with old locals, reading Tagalog literature, or watching Tagalog movies.

 100 Words For Moods And Emotions In Tagalog

-In order to sound like a pro and spare yourself from looking at the definition of each in the Tagalog dictionary, we will be listing here all the exact translations for mood, emotions, and feelings.
-So express yourself with confidence today and understand the culture and language of the Philippines today!
+To sound like a pro and spare yourself from looking at the definition of each Tagalog vocabulary in the Tagalog dictionary, we listed here all the exact translations for mood, emotions, and feelings.
+For example, if you want to say you are frustrated in Tagalog, you can use nadidismaya.

 AgitatedNabalisa